 Invest in lighting

-On the contrary, people may think, light is quite an important feature when planning a garden décor.
+On the contrary, people may think, that light is quite an important feature when planning a garden décor.
 We welcome the natural light, but during the evenings, it’s important to keep your space well-lit as well.
 After all, often the gardens are even nicer at night.

 If you are available, make an investment in garden lighting.
-The ideal is to think it together with the construction or implementation of the garden to minimise the cost of cable passagework, electrical installation, etc. Having an illuminated garden means using it twice as much.
+The ideal is to think of it together with the construction or implementation of the garden to minimise the cost of cable passagework, electrical installation, etc. Having an illuminated garden means using it twice as much.

 Create a Vintage Space

 Vintage pieces are timeless and perfect for adding to stylish your garden.
-The vintage effect is on the idea of using old pieces to put in the garden.
+The vintage effect is the idea of using old pieces to put in the garden.